Fun Things to do in Lightning Ridge

 Amigos Castle Lightning Ridge

 Murray’s style is very distinctive, and you will recognise it instantly, there are several murals around town, but it’s worth popping into his gallery for a quick look.
-We also really enjoyed the photography of his partner Vicky.
+We also enjoyed the photography of his partner Vicky.

 artworks on the wall John Murray Art Gallery Lightning Ridge